Zaraz7/HamsterCMS_TUI_themes/README.md

 # HamsterCMS TUI themes
-Pseudo TUI themes for [HamsterCMS](http://old.net.eu.org/) and [Web 1.0 Hosting](https://web1.0hosting.net/).
+Pseudo TUI (Text user interface) themes for [HamsterCMS](http://old.net.eu.org/) and [Web 1.0 Hosting](https://web1.0hosting.net/).
 They are adapted for modern smartphones and terminal browsers like Elinks.

 ## List of themes